elmanci2/react-native-remote-update/README.md

 };

 const App = () => {
-  // ==== esta implemetacion buwscara actulizaciones al iniciar la app y si hay procede a actulizarce automatiocamete los cambis se veran reflejado al reabrir la app  =====
+  // ==== this implementation will automatically update when the app starts and if there is a change, the changes will be reflected when the app is restarted ====

   useEffect(() => {
     RemoteUpdate({ uri }, (error, success) => {